 - Bedtime helper: Bathing your child in a warm bath with a few drops of lavender, and also lightly spraying their pillowcase with lavender can help them fall asleep faster and stay asleep longer.

-- Hair loss: Lavender essential oil has been tested to be effective for stimulating hair growth when massaged into scalp daily.
+- Hair loss: Lavender essential oil has been tested to be effective for stimulating hair growth when massaged into the scalp daily.

 - Motion sickness: It can be helpful with minor motion sickness symptoms- experiment with applying lavender to your wrists, temples, behind the ears, etc to see where it helps the best.

-- Homemade bath salts: Make your own by stirring together 1 cup epsom salts, 1/2 cup baking soda, and lavender essential oil to desired strength.
+- Homemade bath salts: Make your own by stirring together 1 cup Epsom salts, 1/2 cup baking soda, and lavender essential oil to desired strength.

 What's your favorite way to use Lavender essential oil?
 Do you have a use that is not listed here?
 Share it with us!